MJAlexander/bayesian-demography-lecture/README.md

 - `janitor`
 - `rcbayes`

-The `rstan` package is probably to most important but could be annoying to install.
+The `rstan` package is probably the most important but could be annoying to install.
 If you have issues, see detailed instructions here: https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started

 ## Lecture slides